-The Asia Reduction Fisheries Supply Chain Roundtable (SR) seeks to address the improvements required in Asian fisheries that supply raw material for the production of fishmeal and oil for use in aquaculture feeds and other products.
-These include directed fisheries (e.g., Indian oil sardine) and the multispecies/multigear fisheries found throughout the Asia region.
-These fisheries are highly complex, and generally undermanaged.
-There have recently been efforts made in Thailand, Vietnam, and India to launch fishery improvement projects for some fisheries that supply fishmeal (directly and through byproducts).
-However, there are fisheries with similar issues throughout the region (e.g., China, Philippines, Vietnam, Indonesia, Malaysia, Myanmar, Brunei, Cambodia, Bangladesh), where similar initiatives are being explored.
+The Asian Reduction Fisheries Supply Chain Roundtable (SR) seeks to address the improvements required in Asian fisheries that supply raw material for the production of fishmeal and oil for use in aquaculture feeds and other products.
+These include directed fisheries (e.g., Indian oil sardine) and the multispecies/multi-gear fisheries, including “trash fish,” found throughout Asia.
+These fisheries are highly complex and are plagued by persistent environmental and often social problems.
+There have recently been efforts made in India, Thailand, and Vietnam to launch fishery improvement projects (FIPs) for some fisheries that supply fishmeal (directly and through byproducts).
+Initiatives are also being explored in fisheries with similar issues throughout the region (e.g., Bangladesh, Brunei, Cambodia, China, Indonesia, Malaysia, Myanmar, the Philippines, Vietnam).

 An industry-led, multi-stakeholder Seafood Task Force was formed in 2014 to address environmental and social issues in Thailand’s seafood supply chain, including those identified in fisheries supplying fishmeal and oil.
-The work of the Task Force is aligned with the efforts of SFP’s Asian Reduction Fisheries Supply Chain Roundtable as well as the Farmed Shrimp Supplier Roundtables, and vice versa.
-The Task Force currently has over 30 commercial members representing all parts of the seafood supply chain, plus 12 formal external stakeholders representing environmental and social NGOs, certification standards, and service providers.
-SFP is an active participant in the Task Force.
+The work of the Task Force is aligned with the efforts of SFP’s Asian Reduction Fisheries SR, as well as the Asian Farmed Shrimp Supply Chain Roundtable, and vice versa.

 Fisheries and/or FIPs covered:

-The Supply Chain Roundtable tracks a number of mixed species fisheries used for reduction and human consumption in the region, but the current focus of field work is Thailand, Vietnam, and India.
+The Supply Chain Roundtable tracks a number of mixed species fisheries used for reduction and human consumption in the region, but the current focus of field work is India, Indonesia, Thailand, and Vietnam.

 The following FIPs and/or scoping projects are supported and monitored:

-The Asia Reduction Fisheries Supply Chain Roundtable (SR) has sought to improve its current knowledge of the issues associated with the concerned fisheries.
+The Asian Reduction Fisheries Supply Chain Roundtable (SR) has sought to improve its current knowledge of the issues associated with the concerned fisheries.

 Recommended actions for the entire supply chain include: